Communication-Efficient Federated Learning With Data and Client Heterogeneity: Experimental setup

+In this section, we describe our experimental setup in detail.
 We begin by defining the hyper-parameters which control the behavior of QuAFL and FedAvg.
 Then, we proceed by carefully describing the way in which we simulated each of the algorithms.
 Finally, we detail the datasets, tasks, and models used for our experiments.
+The experiments in this section are done with the non-weighted version of the QuAFL.